What’s so great about vegan leather? Only everything. Number one, it’s not made from the skins of dead animals. Plus, it’s eco-friendly—and très chic.

 So what’s in your closet?
 Start shedding your skins today with these new and eco-friendly trends:

 Vegan Leather Jackets

 If you don’t see a vegan label, look for key words like “faux leather,” polyurethane, or “manmade” materials.
-Check out this hot faux-leather jacket from Zara:
+Check out these hot faux-leather jackets from Zara.